Know the pitfalls before you hit them…

 As musicians and producers, we love the chance to record.
 Now, with all the super shiny amazing tech which is available to us, we have the opportunity to build entire studio setups at a cost which won’t make your eyes water.
-For less than it costs to buy a second hand car, you could have Ableton Live, a Native Instruments Komplete Kontrol keyboard and a pair of awesome KRK Rokit RP5s.
+For less than it costs to buy a second-hand car, you could have your DAW or choice such as Presonus Studio One or Ableton Live, a Native Instruments’ Komplete Kontrol keyboard, and a pair of awesome KRKs.

 It’s now a realistic proposition to record, mix and produce entire albums without leaving your bedroom.
 Crazy eh?
 Yet with this great power can come some pretty severe problems.
 Every producer will come up against them at some point in their recording career.

 Hopefully, we can help.
 We’ve listed five obstacles you’ll face with your DAW, and then listed some of the techniques we’ve employed to overcome them.

 The brutal truth about modern DAWs is that they have a learning curve.
 For some, the curve is too steep and they can’t commit the time to learn.
 That’s fair enough.
 But those who do often come up against the same issues.
 Audio routing – i.e. telling the DAW where to take an audio signal from and where to play it out – is a particular pinch point among many learner producers.

 Thankfully there is a logic to most of what goes on in a DAW.
 One of the true joys of learning them is the sheer number of Eureka moments you’ll have where something which previously made no sense will all of a sudden become clear.
 This is called experience.
 Lap it up, because with each Eureka moment you’re improving as a producer.

 Lesson: don’t get frustrated.
 Read the manual or, better still, go on YouTube.
 We can categorically guarantee you are not the first person to come across your particular issue.